 We can all take simple steps to avoid disruption:

-- Celebrate after your exams away from student accommodation and outside of exam times, and don’t take part in trashing
+Celebrate after your exams away from student accommodation and outside of exam times, and celebrate responsibly after your exams.

 We can all inadvertently disrupt exams– whether we are in indoor or outdoor spaces – which is why it’s so important that we’re considerate at all times.
 We all need to be considerate and respectful, to give everyone the best chance in their assessments.

-We appreciate that you will want to celebrate after you have finished your exams – especially after such a difficult year – but it’s important you think about those who are still studying, and celebrate away from other students taking their exams or revising for them.
+We appreciate that you will want to celebrate after you have finished your exams – especially after another difficult year – but it’s important you think about those who are still studying, and celebrate away from other students still taking their exams or revising for them.

 Advice for students taking exams